Involuta/Blazarang/README.md

 2 Boss: Blackstar, Champion of the Gauntlet
 Story:
-She has Demetrious Johnson’s stature and heart and Messi’s social awkwardness After Cotu arrives at the gala and before their fight, Blackstar approaches Cotu and tells him that even though the gala’s not a serious competition, she wants him to promise her not to hold back, as this is her last chance to reincarnate before the next tournament
+She has Demetrius Johnson’s stature, Kobe Bryant’s mamba mentality (harsh self-criticism and relentless drive for self-improvement), and Messi’s lack of casual social skill
+After Cotu arrives at the gala and before their fight, Blackstar approaches Cotu and tells him that even though the gala’s not a serious competition, she wants him to promise her not to hold back, as this is her last chance to reincarnate before the next tournament
 X is jealous that she pulled Cotu aside
 She is extremely personally motivated to fight Cotu at his best Public opinion of the Gauntlet has decreased ever since her loss to Cotu in the tournament.
 People say the Gauntlet’s been on a decline and/or stagnating and/or out of its prime
 Blackstar can take being insulted herself, but she’s pained by her family being talked about negatively.
 She doesn’t want to restore her glory—she wants to restore theirs, and secure the Gauntlet’s future by reincarnating
+Alt idea: Blackstar and the Gauntlet don’t care about pride.
+The reason they care so much about becoming stronger is because their entire identity is training others, but if all the gods become far stronger than them, then no one would want to hang out with them anymore
+With this idea, Blackstar’s character flaw is that she believes friendship is transactional
-Thin black humanoid with diamond-like limbs and spiked gold mask Early face concept art:
+Problem: the Gauntlet still has plenty of weaker gods to train Thin black humanoid with diamond-like limbs and spiked gold mask Early face concept art:

 Body concept art (3D art by ChatGPT 5):

-Idea: ropes loop around her back in 2 loops like short fly wings Make her shorter, rounder, and more compact to fit her personality and fighting style (she feels small and is hyperactive like a small animal or child)
+Idea: ropes loop around her back in 2 loops like short fly wings Make her shorter, rounder, and more compact to fit her personality and fighting style (she feels small and is hyperactive like a small animal or child).
+Her face maybe resembles Pomni’s from The Amazing Digital Circus
 Fights using extremely long golden ropes, which she uses to grapple onto background elements and fly around or throw things at her enemy
 Can grapple onto her star-shaped soul.
 If her soul is at her position, she can grapple it and swing around it to change her momentum instantly
 Parries most projectiles most of the time (e.g. she parries shurikens while she’s not attacking)